 All awardees have made an outstanding contribution to the development of medical oncology and recognise the importance of promoting medical oncology as a speciality within the international community.

-Candidates for the award will be considered by the ESMO Fellowship and Award Committee of renowned cancer leaders.
-After careful deliberations by the committee, its recommendations will be forwarded to the ESMO Executive Board for final consideration and selection.
+Candidates for the award are considered by the ESMO Fellowship and Award Committee of renowned cancer leaders.
+After careful deliberations by the committee, its recommendations are forwarded to the ESMO Executive Board for final consideration and selection.

-The choice of the award winner will be made on the basis of the candidate's scientific accomplishments.
+The choice of the award winner is made on the basis of the candidate's scientific accomplishments.
 No regard will be given to race, gender, and nationality, religious or political views.

-The award consists of a statuette, certificate, free registration, free accommodation and reimbursement of travel expenses to the Congress where the ceremony takes place.
+The award consists of a statuette and free registration, free accommodation and reimbursement of travel expenses to either the ESMO or the ECC Congress.

 2012 - Ian Tannock, Canada